ESP32DE/Jack_of_all_IoT_trades/README.md

 - create possible things like kickstarter or other to go in serie with the idea

-### credit
+### Credit

+***ESP32***
+- _ESP32 is highly-integrated with in-built antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.
+ESP32 adds priceless functionality and versatility to your applications with minimal Printed Circuit Board (PCB) area requirements._ and comes from [Espressif](http://espressif.com/en/products/hardware/esp32/overview)

-The name "Jack of all IoT trades" for the education board
+The name "***Jack of all IoT trades***" for the education board
 - this was [suggest](https://twitter.com/nikil511/status/868445425086418944) from `Manolis Nikiforakis` alias ``@nikil511``

 --------------------------------------------------------------------------------------------------